-Financial assets at FVTPL These assets are subsequently measured at fair value.
+Financial assets at FVTPL.
+These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
 Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-Equity investments at FVOCI These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are not reclassified to profit or loss.
+Equity investments at FVOCI

 Financial liabilities are classified as measured at amortised cost or FVTPL.
 A financial liability is classified as at FVTPL if it is classified as held@for@trading, or it is a derivative or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.
-Other financial liabilities are subsequently measured amortised cost using the effective interest method.
+Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in profit or loss.
 Any gain or loss on derecognition is also recognised in profit or loss.

 Fees paid on the establishment of loan facilities are recognised as transaction costs of loan to the extent it is probable that some or all of the loan facility will be drawn down.
-The facility fee and related payments are accounted for as a transaction cost under Ind $\Lambda S$ 109.
+The facility fee and related payments are accounted for as a transaction cost under Ind AS 109.
 The said facility fee is deferred and treated as a transaction cost when draw-down occurs; it is not amortised prior to the draw-down.